 Milia are caused by a build-up of keratin that gets trapped under the skin.
 The reasons for this can vary and more than one factor may cause them.
 Here are some common causes:

 - Skin Regeneration: very fast skin rejuvenation can produce excess keratin.
 This builds up if skin turnover doesn’t also increase.
-This may happen as the skin heals from blistering or injuries.
+This may happen as the skin heals from blisters or injuries.
 This is usually the cause of secondary milia.

 - Clogged Pores: using heavy creams or makeup products that clog the pores can contribute to the formation of milia on the face.